 \begin{proposition} Let $r \in RFC(w^{-1})$ for some $w \in S_n$.
 If $r$ is a highest weight factorization, then the insertion tableau $P(r)$ is given by placing the entries in block $(r^i)$ of $r$ in row $i$ of the tableau. \end{proposition}

 \begin{proof} Let $r \in RFC(w^{-1})$, and suppose that $r$ is a highest weight factorization.
-Our general strategy will be to show that when we run the Edelman-Greene insertion algorithm to obtain the insertion tableau $P(r)$, inserting the letter $r_j^i$ replaces $r_j^{i+1}$ via step (2a) by bumping all $r_j^{\ell}$ for $\ell \geq i+1$ up one row within the same column.
+Our general strategy will be to show that when we run the Edelman--Greene insertion algorithm to obtain the insertion tableau $P(r)$, inserting the letter $r_j^i$ replaces $r_j^{i+1}$ via step (2a) by bumping all $r_j^{\ell}$ for $\ell \geq i+1$ up one row within the same column.

 We proceed first by induction on the number of nonempty blocks in $r$.
 Suppose that $r = (\;)\cdots (\;)(r^1)$ has only one nonempty block, having entries $r_1^1 < \cdots < r^1_m$.
-Then case (1) applies in every iteration of the Edelman-Greene insertion algorithm, and the entries of block $(r^1)$ are simply placed in row 1 of the tableau, verifying the base case.
+Then case (1) applies in every iteration of the Edelman--Greene insertion algorithm, and the entries of block $(r^1)$ are simply placed in row 1 of the tableau, verifying the base case.

 Now suppose that $r$ has at least two nonempty blocks, and proceed to the induction step.
-Let $r' = (r^{n-1})(\cdots)(r^{i+1})$, so that the insertion tableau $P(r')$ is is obtained by placing the entries of blocks $(r^{i+1}), \dots, (r^{n-1})$ in rows $1, \dots, n-i-1$ of the tableau $P(r')$, by induction on the number of blocks.
-We must apply the Edelman-Greene insertion algorithm using the letters of block $(r^i)$.
+Let $r' = (r^{n-1})(\cdots)(r^{i+1})$, so that the insertion tableau $P(r')$ is obtained by placing the entries of blocks $(r^{i+1}), \dots, (r^{n-1})$ in rows $1, \dots, n-i-1$ of the tableau $P(r')$, by induction on the number of blocks.
+We must apply the Edelman--Greene insertion algorithm using the letters of block $(r^i)$.

 We now further proceed by induction on the length of the block.
 Suppose that $(r^i) = (r^i_1)$ has one letter.
 Since $r$ is a highest weight factorization, then the weight of $\Phi^{-1}(r) = D$ is a partition by Corollary \ref{cor:intertwine-e} and Lemma \ref{lem:HWPD}.
 Since $\Phi$ is weight-preserving, all blocks $(r^{i+1}), \dots, (r^{n-1})$ also have at most one letter.